getnamo/Llama-Unreal/README.md

 3. Browse to your project folder (project root)
 4. Copy *Plugins* folder from .7z release into your project root.
 5. Plugin should now be ready to use.
+NB: You may need to manually copy `ggml.dll` and `llama.dll` to your project binaries folder for it to run correctly. (v0.5.0 issue)

 # Llama.cpp Build Instructions